 Dr. Vicky Stergiopoulos, MHSc, MD, FRCPC, is a Clinician Scientist and the Physician-in-Chief at the Centre for Addiction and Mental Health.
 She is also a Professor and Vice Chair Clinical and Innovation in the Department of Psychiatry at the University of Toronto.
 Her clinical and research activities focus on the development and evaluation of interventions to address the needs of people who are homeless and of those who are frequent users of mental health services.
 She has a great interest in the redesign of our health system for the purpose of system improvement, in partnership with service users.

-Head of Uber ATG
+Chief Scientist and Head of Uber ATG

 The Chief Scientist of Uber ATG and the Head of Uber ATG Toronto.
 She is also an Associate Professor in the Department of Computer Science at the University of Toronto, a Canada Research Chair in Machine Learning and Computer Vision and a co-founder of the Vector Institute for AI.
 Prior to this, she was an Assistant Professor at the Toyota Technological Institute at Chicago (TTIC), an academic computer science institute affiliated with the University of Chicago.
 She was also a visiting professor at ETH Zurich during the spring semester of 2010.
 She received her Ph.D. degree from the Computer Science department at Ecole Polytechnique Federal de Lausanne (EPFL) in 2006 and did her postdoc at MIT and UC Berkeley.
 She is a world leading expert in AI for self-driving cars.
 Her research interests include machine learning, computer vision, robotics and remote sensing.
 Her lab was selected as an NVIDIA NVAIL lab.
 She is a recipient of an NSERC EWR Steacie Award, an NVIDIA Pioneers of AI Award, a Ministry of Education and Innovation Early Researcher Award, three Google Faculty Research Awards, an Amazon Faculty Research Award, a Connaught New Researcher Award, a Fallona Family Research Award, an UPNA alumni award and two Best Paper Runner up Prize awarded at the Conference on Computer Vision and Pattern Recognition (CVPR) in 2013 and 2017 respectively.
 She was also named Chatelaine 2018 Woman of the year, and 2018 Toronto's top influencers by Adweek magazine.